Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Rashomon Partition sets

+consists of all permissible partitions whose penalized score, balancing fit and simplicity, lies within a factor \(1+\epsilon\) of the MAP score.
+This relative form is the one we use in practice.
+It has the useful property that multiplying the entire score \(Q\) by a positive constant does not change the set \(\mc P_\epsilon(\Pi_{\mathrm{MAP}})\).

-By construction, this result is almost trivial.
-However, \Cref{prop:equiv} is very powerful because it circumvents needing to calculate the normalizing constant $c(\Z)$ which can be intractable.
-The loss tolerance, $\epsilon$, is specified by the researcher.
-If the goal is to approximate the full posterior, then $\epsilon$ should be chosen based on computational constraints, since adding more models to the RPS will improve the approximation.
-However, if the goal is scientific interpretation, we want to choose $\epsilon$ such that the models in the RPS are all very high quality since adding more models with little evidence in the data would dilute the results.
-We give an example of how to choose $\epsilon$ in practice in Section~\ref{section:real-data}.
+The tolerance \(\epsilon\) is specified by the researcher and is interpreted on the scale of the chosen score \(Q\).
+If the goal is to approximate the full posterior, then \(\epsilon\) should be chosen based on computational constraints, since adding more models to the RPS captures more posterior mass and improves the approximation to the full posterior.
+If the goal is scientific interpretation, we choose \(\epsilon\) so that all partitions in the RPS remain high-quality explanations of the data; adding models with little support would dilute the scientific interpretation.
+We give an example of how to choose \(\epsilon\) in practice in Section~\ref{section:real-data}.

 In practice, our strategy has three steps.
-We first define a reference partition using an off-the-shelf algorithm.
-Second, we use this partition (which may or may not be in the final RPS) to get a sense of the magnitude of the loss and to enumerate an initial set in the neighborhood of the reference.
-By definition, this set includes the MAP.
-Third, we move down in posterior from the MAP until we reach the desired threshold.
-This gives us $\mc{P}_{\tau}(\Pi^{\textrm{MAP}})$.
-We demonstrate this procedure with empirical examples in \Cref{section:real-data}.
+First, we define a reference partition using an off-the-shelf algorithm.
+Second, we use this partition to get a sense of the magnitude of the score and to enumerate an initial neighborhood of candidate partitions.
+We choose this initial tolerance large enough that the enumerated neighborhood contains the MAP over \(\mc P^\star\).
+Third, after identifying the MAP, we report